DSXiangLi/DecryptPrompt/README.md

   - AlpacaFarm: A Simulation Framework for Methods that Learn from Human Feedback
   - Open Problems and Fundamental Limitations of Reinforcement Learning from Human Feedback
   - RAFT: Reward rAnked FineTuning for Generative Foundation Model Alignment
   - Training Socially Aligned Language Models in Simulated Human Society
   - RAIN: Your Language Models Can Align Themselves without Finetuning
+  - Generative Judge for Evaluating Alignment

 ### LLM Agent 让模型使用工具 (llm_agent)
 - 基于prompt通用方案